alicebartlett/tamponclub/tampon-club-for-dudes/set-up-a-tampon-club.md

 ## Will I have to maintain it forever?

-Nope! add a little note inviting anyone who finds it useful to contribute and hopefully it will become self-sustaining.
+Nope!
+Add a little note inviting anyone who finds it useful to contribute and hopefully it will become self-sustaining.
 If it doesn't, well, you tried.
 Head over to the [Setting up a Tampon Club](setting-up) page for more tips on how to get started.